What is Pump Bump?

 - swelling in the back of the heel.

-Treating Your Pump Bump
+How to Treat Your Pump Bump

 In most cases, pump bump is treated nonsurgically by reducing inflammation, but this does not get rid of the bony enlargement.
 Pain relief is the primary treatment goal, so anti-inflammatory medications may be prescribed.